 Where to plant fruit trees

 If we think of trees, a forest comes to mind.
 There are different stages in a natural forest.
-It starts with pioneer species, that will grow in almost any soil condition.
+It starts with pioneer species, which will grow in almost any soil condition.
 Those are the native trees.
-The varieties will depend on the area and soil condition.
+The varieties will depend on the area and soil conditions.
 Aspen, maple, and poplars are common in our area.
 If a field is left alone, these trees will start to grow first.
 These trees like it sunny and do not mind wind and cold.
 If left alone, these trees will eventually be replaced by coniferous species.

 Fruit trees are the more delicate trees in the tree family.
-If they are planted in an open field, instead of the native pioneer species, they will most likely struggle and many will not make it.
+If they are planted in an open field, instead of the native pioneer species, they will most likely struggle, and many will not make it.

 To help with that, shelterbelts with hardy trees need to be planted first.